-Dry needling is a technique using acupuncture needles for the treatment of muscle pain.
-It is similar to acupuncture.
-The points that dry needling used are so called trigger points which are comparable to the ashi points in acupuncture theory.
+Dry needling is a special type of acupuncture---a technique using acupuncture for the treatment of muscle pain.
+It is also an adaption of Chinese acupuncture.
+The points that dry needling used are so called trigger points which are comparable to the Ashi points in Chinese acupuncture theory.
 Trigger points in skeletal muscles are the most painful points on deep palpation.
 They also can trigger referred pain and motor dysfunction.
-The difference of dry needling from acupuncture is that it is not based on meridian theory, neither needles are not on the acupuncture points.
-Dry needling are practiced by many physiotherapists and chiropractors in many countries.
+The difference of dry needling from acupuncture is that it is not based on meridian theory; needles are not on the acupuncture points on the meridians, but on the Ashi points.
+Dry needlings are practiced by many physiotherapists and chiropractors in many countries.

 Welcome to my blog

 Acupuncture specialist for Fertility, Facial rejuvenation, Pain relief, Fatigue.

 Based at Harley Street and Kensington Central London.Qualified as a medical doctor in Western medicine in China with a Medical degree from Beijing, China and a PhD degree from the UK.
 Over 25 year research and clinical experiences

 I love what I do, I am good at it and I am always there for my patients.
 If you come and see me, you will know why I am standing out.

 This blog is to introduce latest development and research of acupuncture and offer a chance of awareness of more treatment options for your condition.
 The blog is for information purpose only.